When Is The Next Stimulus Package Coming? Not Before Extra Unemployment Expires

 Republican lawmakers have continued to say that the extra unemployment money disincentivizes people from working, encouraging them to stay at home and do nothing.
 “We don’t think any federal money should be spent that gives you a disincentive to work,” said McCarthy at the White House yesterday.

-Treasury Secretary Seven Mnuchin expressed similar sentiments, saying that he would “make sure that we don’t pay people more money to stay home than go to work.”
+Treasury Secretary Steven Mnuchin expressed similar sentiments, saying that he would “make sure that we don’t pay people more money to stay home than go to work.”
 He has said that if the next bill extends unemployment benefits, it will limit the replacement rate to not exceed 100% of past wages.
 Other lawmakers have suggested it could be reduced to $200 to $400 a week.

 The disproportionate worry over disincentivizing work ignores that the extra $600 was intended exactly to encourage people to stay home during a pandemic that has so far killed over 140,000 Americans.
 Allowing the $600 benefit to expire, some argue, could disincentivize people from choosing their lives over a paycheck.
 The extra money was also included because state unemployment benefits have typically been ungenerous, replacing less than 50% of usual pay.
 It has been especially helpful to the many Americans who make low wages, in a nation where the federal minimum wage is only $7.25.